 GM says low-beam headlights or daytime running lamps could intermittently or permanently stop working.

 U.S. safety regulators have closed an investigation into steering problems in more than 500,000 Ford full-size cars without seeking a recall.

-Honda is recalling more than 18,000 cars in the U.S. to fix problems with the brakes.
+Mazda is recalling nearly 100,000 midsize cars in the U.S. to fix a problem with the tire pressure monitoring system.

 Ford said Friday that its new aluminum-bodied F-150 pickup will get up to 26 mpg on the highway, making it the most fuel efficient gas-powered full-size pickup.

 The lawsuit seeks potentially billions of dollars in fines.